-All cases of demotion or suspension without pay shall be authorised by the Human Resources Manager.
+All cases of demotion or suspension without pay shall be authorised by the Municipal Manager or delegated authority.
 Demotion is a disciplinary step by means of which an employee is removed from the present post and assigned to an available post with a lower grading, reduced responsibility as well as an accompanying decreased salary or wage.